emersonyee/A3-Project/README.md

 * Python

 ## Launch
-To run this project, install it locally using npm:
+To run this project, the following needs to be installed:
+* Processing version 4.01
+* Python mode for Processing